tnordloh/adventofcode_2016/pixels_d8/README.md

 # screen test #
 based on instructions, modify a screen with pixels on a screen

+# initializer #
+input of x,y size,
+create empty screen (2d array, filled with ".")

 # input  #
+file-based
+ARGF.readlines.

 # output #
+number of pixels that are on

 # algorithms #
 * rect AxB turns on all of the pixels in a rectangle at the top-left of the screen which is A wide and B tall.